spion/fez/README.md

 ![](fez.png)

 Fez is an über fast build tool based on [tup][1] and engineered for Javascript.
-Check out the website at <http://fez.github.io/>.
+Check it out at <http://fez.github.io/>.

 [1]: http://gittup.org/tup/